 - Applications can be made from 3 July 2023 until 19 May 2024.

 - An application will only be considered "complete" when it is accompanied by the application fee or a completed Direct Debit agreement to the value of the advertised application fee as advertised in that scheme year except where applicants meet specific criteria as identified in clause 7 are exempt from fees and qualify for a free pass.

 - Applications need to be accompanied by the advertised application fee except where the passholder meets the following criteria in which event they will usually qualify for a free pass:

 - A pupil regardless of age is in academic year groups 7 to 11 and who at the time of their application is registered under Kent County Council's local authority care whose principal place of residence is Kent and who is enrolled for attendance at a recognised institution.

 - A pupil regardless of age is in academic year groups 7 to 11 and who is registered with the appropriate office of Kent County Council as caring for a family member with a long term illness, disability or dependency.

 - Passes will be sent to the recognised institution which the eligible person attends unless otherwise agreed in writing between the eligible person and Kent County Council.

-- Applications can take up to 6 weeks to process.
-Deadlines identified in the scheme literature highlight the deadlines by which applications need to be received by Kent County Council to be sure of the pass being available for the start of the forthcoming term.
+- Applications can take up to 4 weeks to process.
+Deadlines identified in the scheme literature highlight the deadlines by which applications need to be received by Kent County Council to be sure of the pass being available for the start of the forthcoming scheme year.